scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-However, as long as all elements may be cast into the same atomic type, these stuctures can be stored in HDF5 with relative ease.
+However, as long as all elements may be cast into the same atomic type, these structures can be stored in HDF5 with relative ease.

 Sets